Skip to content

 Read the full story: Building grant-pilot

 A multi-turn agent that helps a small business or nonprofit find federal grants they qualify for and drafts the skeleton of an application.
-A planner dispatches three specialist sub-agents — discovery, eligibility, drafter — over public grants.gov and SAM.gov data.
+A planner dispatches three specialist sub-agents (discovery, eligibility, drafter) over the federal grants opportunity API and the federal entity-registration API.
 3 sub-agents, 3 tools, ~$0.05 per run, hosted with a daily budget cap and per-IP rate limit so strangers can run it without burning the bill.

 How it's built

-Bun + TypeScript strict, Anthropic SDK, Zod-validated tool boundaries, real grants.gov + SAM.gov integrations.
-The planner runs a bounded multi-turn loop: discovery derives a keyword query and ranks 5 candidates 0–100; eligibility fetches full grant detail + an optional SAM check and returns a verdict grounded in the eligibility text; drafter produces a structured application skeleton (sections + applicant prompts + watch-outs, never prose).
-Each sub-agent has its own fallback ladder (Sonnet 4.6 → Haiku 4.5, ported from fedbench).
+Bun + TypeScript strict, Vercel AI SDK (generateObject for Discovery + Eligibility, streamObject for the prose-heavy Drafter; see the migration writeup for why I shipped on the raw Anthropic SDK first and ported once the case was clear), Zod-validated tool boundaries, real integrations against the federal grants and entity-registration APIs.
+The planner runs a bounded multi-turn loop: discovery derives a keyword query and ranks 5 candidates 0 to 100; eligibility fetches full grant detail + an optional SAM check and returns a verdict grounded in the eligibility text; drafter produces a structured application skeleton (sections + applicant prompts + watch-outs, never prose).
+Each sub-agent has its own fallback ladder (Sonnet 4.6 then Haiku 4.5, ported from fedbench).
 The hosted demo is hardened with a $3/day budget cap, a 5-runs/hour-per-IP rate limit (Upstash Redis), and bounded enum + regex inputs that neutralize the prompt-injection surface.

 Artifacts worth reading